Home Saraband Music .

-Recorder & Flute
+Recorder & Flute Editions

 This sonata was written for flute but can also be played on violin or recorder.
 It is not particularly difficult music.
 The figured bass has been realised, and it comes with flute, bass and keyboard parts.
 The figured bass is also given.